Ali-Shir Nava'i: Legacy

+The tomb of Alisher Nava'i in Herat, Afghanistan.

 Nava'i is one of the most beloved poets among Central Asian Turkic peoples.
 He is generally regarded as the greatest representative of Chagatai language literature.
 His mastery of the Chagatai language was such that it became known as "the language of Nava'i".

 Although all applications of modern Central Asian ethnonyms to people of Nava'i's time are anachronistic, Soviet and Uzbek sources regard Nava'i as an ethnic Uzbek.
 According to Muhammad Ḥaidar, who wrote the Tarikh-i-Rashidi, Ali-sher Nava'i was a descendant of Uighur Bakhshi scribes, which has led some sources to call Nava'i a descendant of Uyghurs.
 However, other scholars such as Kazuyuki Kubo disagree with this view.